A book on ethics and philosophy of values

-d) The birth of the creative subjectivism: Nietzsche
+d) The birth of creative subjectivism: Nietzsche

 It is we, the thinking-sensing ones, who really and continually make something that is not yet here: the whole perpetually growing world of valuations, colours, weights, perspectives, scales, affirmations and negations.
 This poem that we have invented is constantly internalized, drilled, translated into flesh and reality, indeed, into the commonplace, by the so-called practical human beings (our actors).